It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 • mucous membranes lining the mouth, nose, vagina, and anus

-If you think you should be screened, talk to your primary care doctor, or make an appointment to see a dermatologist.
+If you think you should be screened, talk with your primary care doctor or make an appointment to see a dermatologist.

 Be sure to mention if you’ve noticed any changes to your skin.
 It may also help to take a photo of the area of concern so your doctor can monitor changes.